This section is a work in progress.

 In other words, to counter sensual desire, we must let go, which results in joy.

-By developing the joy factor of enlightenment and Jhana, we can generate a happiness independent of the senses, independent of outside conditions.
+By developing the joy factor of enlightenment and Jhana, we can generate happiness independent of the senses, independent of outside conditions.

-Desires start to diminish once one realizes for oneself and experiences through direct experience that there is a pleasure greater than sensual pleasures, and that the desire for sensual pleasures themselves are the cause of stress and unhappiness.
+Desires start to diminish once one realizes for oneself and experiences through direct experience that there is a pleasure greater than sensual pleasures, and that the desire for sensual pleasures themselves is the cause of stress and unhappiness.

 ILL-WILL